epfl-ada/ada-2024-project-ooohfada/README.md

 ### Manipulation of the dataset, and discovery analysis

-Initially, we had in mind to explore and mathematically detect ‘bad buzz’ or controversy only.
+Initially, we had in mind to explore and mathematically detect **‘bad buzz’** or controversy only.

 To do so, we followed the below process:

-- Creation of a dataset containing only known Youtube channels that underwent a bad buzz: `df_bb_timeseries_en.tsv`.
+- Creation of a dataset containing **only known Youtube channels that underwent a bad buzz**: `df_bb_timeseries_en.tsv`.
 - Qualify what a ‘bad buzz’ is from data, and see if we could map the date of their bad buzz to specific data points.
-    - First attempt: look for losses of subs, as we assumed that it was the general consequence of a bad buzz.
+    - __First attempt__: look for losses of subs, as we assumed that it was the general consequence of a bad buzz.
 We were able to conclude that a Youtube channel will rarely ‘lose’ subscribers due to the increasing traffic on the platform.
-    - Second attempt: we used reduction or stagnation of growth coefficient of subscribers.
+    - __Second attempt__: we used reduction or stagnation of growth coefficient of subscribers.
 We were able to graphically compare the delta subs to the rolling growth average of the growth coefficient and determine the moments where both diverged.

 However, the bad buzz dataset containing only around 40 Youtubers, we were afraid that it would not allow us to pursue ML techniques (regression, mapping..).
-Therefore, we made the decision to open up our subject and tackle “viewership decline" instead of only big controversy, which will be tackled in a separate alternative discussion in P3.
+Therefore, we made the decision to open up our subject and tackle **“viewership decline"** instead of only big controversy, which will be tackled in a separate alternative discussion in P3.

 The following analysis was performed on the dataset, to prepare for P3:
-- General and visual overview of the whole dataset through the prism of viewership declines
+- General and **visual overview** of the whole dataset through the prism of viewership declines
 - For each decline in growth, observe around those timestamps what was happening concerning like/ratios, views, activities (number of posted videos) to see if any correlation could be found (using p-values...), which could lead to a pertinent ML analysis.

 ### LLMs
-In the aim of using an on-device LLM to analyse the metadata of videos that follow a popularity crisis, we applied a special treatment to the large `yt_metadata_en.json` dataset, since it contains the title and description of all crawled videos.
+In the aim of using an **on-device LLM** to analyse the metadata of videos that follow a popularity crisis, we applied a special treatment to the large `yt_metadata_en.json` dataset, since it contains the title and description of all crawled videos.
 To make it usable, we:
 - split it into smaller, handable chunks
 - got rid of the unneeded columns
 - preprocessed them by indexing by [“channel”, “week”]
 - deleted the rows that contained missing values.
 - kept track of what channel appeared in each chunk in `channel_chunk_dict.json` to make them more accessible.

-Videos title and description will be used as input to the LLM to detect potential apology videos in the alternative discussion about bad buzz.
+Videos title and description will be used as input to the LLM to detect potential **apology videos** in the alternative discussion about bad buzz.
 On a broader aspect, it will also be used to identify potential similarities between videos from channels which recovered from popularity decrease and others that did not manage to do so.

 ## Proposed timeline and organisation within the team